Symmetric resonance based integrators and forest formulae: Symmetric schemes

 \subsection{Conditions for symmetry}

 Based on the general expression of the scheme \eqref{eqn:general_formula} we can arrive at sufficient conditions for the methods to be symmetric.
 The following observation is crucial: \begin{lemma} Let $ T $ a decorated tree in $ \hat{\CT}^{k}_{0}(R) $ as introduced in \eqref{splitting_forest}.
-One has
+We have